QCDR and Registry Reporting Frequently Asked Questions

 How much time and effort does it take to participate in a QCDR or registry?

-The amount of time you will personally be involved with quality reporting will depend on how much support staff you have accessible to you.
+The amount of resources and support staff you have available will determine the amount of time you will need to dedicate to quality reporting.
 While the AANA does not know what the exact time and financial burden MIPS reporting has on CRNAs, we do know that it can be substantial, especially for solo or small group practices.
 In a 2016 survey study published in Health Affairs by Casalino et al. respondents indicated that physician practices spent an average of 15.1 hours per clinician per week reporting external quality measures.
 Physicians themselves spent an average of 2.6 hours per week.
 While the study is not specific to the Medicare MIPS reporting program and the use of a registry or QCDR, the time reported by practices was staggering.

-According to CMS Table 58 of the Quality Payment Program CY2018 Final Rule, CMS estimates the total annual burden hours at 9.1 hours per practice if the clinician reports using a registry or QCDR for MIPS quality reporting.
-In addition, the total annual burden cost was estimated at $851 for personnel time which does not include registry/QCDR subscription and additional service costs.
+According to Table 83 of the Quality Payment Program CY2020 Final Rule, CMS estimates the total annual burden hours at 9 hours per practice if the clinician reports using a registry or QCDR for MIPS quality reporting.
+In addition, the total annual burden cost was estimated at a maximum of $1352 for personnel time which does not include registry/QCDR subscription and additional service costs.
 The extent to which this time and cost burden reflects actual CRNA burden is up for debate.
-Participating in the QPP can be both a timely and costly endeavor—especially for those in solo or small group practices.
+Participating in the QPP can be both a timely and costly endeavor—especially for those in individual or small group practices.

 I am a solo provider and/or in a small group—where can I find additional help?